Carbon Reduction Plan

 Baseline emissions are a record of past greenhouse gas emissions that occurred prior to the implementation of any emission-reduction strategies.
 Baseline emissions serve as a baseline against which reductions in emissions can be measured.

-Asite’s baseline emissions inventory includes all our measurable scope 1 & scope 2 emissions, together with a first estimate of our total scope 3 value chain emissions.
+Asite’s baseline emissions inventory includes all our measurable scope 1, scope 2 emissions, together with a first estimate of our total scope 3 value chain emissions.

-Asite includes all seven Kyoto Protocol Greenhouse Gas groups in our emissions footprint calculations where relevant.
+Asite includes all seven Kyoto Protocol Greenhouse Gas groups in our emissions footprint calculations where relevant. serve as a baseline against which reductions in emissions can be measured.

 Baseline year emissions: